Product Name : Hayagriva Shaligram

 Lakshan Shaloka :

-Shaligram having elephant goad shape; lines; black color, is known as “Haygreive Shaligram”
+Shaligram having goad like opening; well defined dots;berry shape;, is known as “Haygreive Shaligram”

 Hayagriva is a avatar of Vishnu.He is also called as “Hayasirsa”,also spelt Hayagreeva; He is depicted as a human being with a horse’s head, and represents knowledge and wisdom.
 Sri Hayagriva is the SOLE possessor of all Knowledge, Technology and Science.
 Even Saraswathi, the goddess of learning and 64 arts obtained all her knowledge from Lord Hayagriva.
 Hayagriva is referred to as the “Horse necked one”,”Defender of faith”, the “Terrible executioner”, the”Excellent Horse”, and the “Aerial horse”.